Classifying strict discrete opfibrations with lax morphisms: Enhanced 2-categories

 \begin{definition}[{Enhanced 2-monad}] An \textbf{enhanced 2-monad} is an \(\F\)-monad, thus a 2-monad \((T, i, m)\) such that \(T\) preserves tightness and where \(i\) and \(m\) have tight components. \end{definition}

-Given an enhanced 2-monad \(T\), we can define various enhanced 2-categories of 2-algebras, depending on the weakness of the morphisms we would like to have.
-By taking suitable Eilenberg--Moore objects in the 2-category of enhanced 2-categories, one obtains enhanced 2-categories of 2-algebras where the tights are tight (in the underlying 2-category) and strict (as \(T\)-morphisms), while the loose have the desired weakness.
-See §4.3 in \cite{lack-2012-enhanced}, or \cite{blackwell-1989-twodimensional} for definitions of 2-algebras of a 2-monad, and (weak) 1- and 2-morphisms thereof.
+Given an enhanced 2-monad \(T\), we can define various enhanced 2-categories of $T$-algebras, depending on the weakness of the morphisms we would like to have.
+By taking suitable Eilenberg--Moore objects in the 2-category of enhanced 2-categories, one obtains enhanced 2-categories of $T$-algebras where the tights are tight (in the underlying 2-category) and strict (as \(T\)-morphisms), while the loose have the desired weakness.
+See \cite{blackwellTwodimensionalMonadTheory1989,lack2CategoriesCompanion2010,lackEnhanced2categoriesLimits2012} for references on categorical 2-algebra and enhanced techniques therein.
+Here we will work with more general \emph{lax} $T$-algebras, whose definition we recall now.

-\begin{definition}[{Enhanced 2-category of \(T\)-algebras and lax morphisms}] The \textbf{enhanced 2-category of \(T\)-algebras and lax \(T\)-morphism} \(\Alg_{\lax}(T)\) for an enhanced 2-monad \(T\) on the enhanced 2-category \(\K\) is the enhanced 2-category so comprised: \begin{enumerate} \item its objects are strict \(T\)-algebras whose structure map is tight in \(\K\), \item its loose maps are lax \(T\)-morphisms,
+\begin{definition}[{Enhanced 2-category of lax \(T\)-algebras and lax morphisms}] The \textbf{enhanced 2-category of \(T\)-algebras and lax \(T\)-morphism} \(\LaxAlg_{\lax, t\pseudo}(T)\) for an enhanced 2-monad \(T\) on the enhanced 2-category \(\K\) is the enhanced 2-category so comprised: \begin{enumerate} \item its objects are lax \(T\)-algebras, which are tight maps $\alpha:TA \to A$ equipped with unitor $\psunit$ and multiplicator $\psmult$ 2-cells: